axibase/axibase-collector-docs/jobs/examples/file/stackoverflow/README.md

 ## Overview

-Download Q&A activity statistics for a set of `stackoverflow` tags in JSON format.
+Download activity statistics for a set of `stackoverflow` tags in JSON format.

 API key is required.